xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- enh (dkulp) If "ModelGroup" has node/strand effects in sequence, allow mapping those to new models at load.
-    -- enh (keithsw) Added blur capability in the layer blending window -- bug (gil)  Fix crash if down arrow is hit on a timing track.
+    -- enh (dkulp) Add ability to specify a transform and style for the buffer for each effect -- enh (dkulp) When displaying/preview group, use the pixel styles from the original models -- enh (dkulp) Use dimming curve from individual models when applying effects to Groups -- enh (dkulp) Change to "Smooth" as default for pixel appearance when loading old rgbeffects -- bug (dkulp) Make sure we don't have Models and ModelGroups of the same name when loading rgbeffects -- enh (keithsw) Added blur capability in the layer blending window -- bug (gil)  Fix crash if down arrow is hit on a timing track.
     -- bug (keithsw) Fix crash if two 2016 versions are compared